 The sections in the Criminal Law Division are:

-- Appeals and Legal Services (which includes the Capital Litigation Unit and the Grand Jury Unit)
+- Appeals and Legal Services (which includes the Capital Litigation Unit)

 - Asset Forfeiture and Money Laundering